Bricasti M21 DAC

 Build Quality

 Setting up the Bricasti M21 was straightforward: plugging in an A.C. power cord and the associated input and output interconnects.
 Next was choosing the DAC (NDSD, Sigma, or Ladder).
-Ensure the level control is set at 0db.
+Ensure the level control is set to 0 dB.
 Setting filters is an option that I played with a bit later in the sound phase.
-To better understand the filter settings, I contacted the manufacturer and was provided with excellent guidance.
+To better understand the filter settings, I contacted the manufacturer, who provided excellent guidance.
 Communication with the designer was very helpful in getting and keeping me on the right track.
 I commend Bricasti for its superb customer service.

 Initial impressions

-The disappointing aspect of this review is that I can report my observations on the part of the M21’s capabilities with Redbook only.
-I only listened to Redbook CDs as of this writing; I needed SACDs to listen to.
+The disappointing aspect of this review is that I can report my observations only on the M21’s capabilities with Redbook.
+I only listened to Redbook CDs as of this writing; I needed SACDs.
 However, the M21 did a fantastic job on the Redbook format.
 I will also report on audio streaming, which the M21 performed flawlessly.

 The sonic transparency, clarity, imaging, and sound staging were much better than I was accustomed to with other DACs.
-I was impressed with how the M21 squeezed out every minute detail with incredible clarity, organic realness, and natural reproduction.
+I was impressed by how the M21 captured every minute detail with incredible clarity, organic realism, and natural reproduction.
 Instruments sounded lifelike without that artificial digital airiness.
-The different timbres perfectly separate the bass complimentary to upright bass instrument strings.
+The different timbres perfectly separate the bass, complementing the upright bass instrument’s strings.
 The balance and presentation of instruments were like attending a live concert that touched the ear and aesthetic of individual musicians.

-Using the Ladder DAC with filter options, I eventually settled on “Linear-1”; I felt this option suited my taste the best.
-Choosing “Linear” gave me a more open sound in the midrange and a better feel in the bass region.
+Using the Ladder DAC with its filter options, I eventually settled on “Linear-1”; I felt this option best suited my taste.
+Choosing “Linear” gave me a more open midrange and a better feel in the bass.

 Sometime down the line, I will listen to more up-sampled SACD music in addition to Redbook Compact Discs; however, the M21 is everything I need until I upgrade my CD transport.

 Listening to the M21 connected to my Auralic Aires G2.1 network streamer was also a rewarding experience.
-The M21 provides the capability to stream audio signals through the unit; however, since I am used to streaming audio through the Auralic Aires G2.1, I decided to listen with the component connected to the Bricasti M21.
-The results were on point, and I felt streaming audio effects were on par with what I heard compared to music from my transport playing Redbook C.D.
-Finally, the timing, transparency, and resolution of the M21 while listening to streaming were astounding.
+The M21 provides the capability to stream audio; however, since I am used to streaming audio through the Auralic Aires G2.1, I decided to listen with the component connected to the Bricasti M21.
+The results were on point, and I felt the streaming audio effects were on par with what I heard compared to music from my transport playing Redbook C.D.
+Finally, the M21’s timing, transparency, and resolution while listening to streaming were astounding.

 The Bricasti M21 impressed with its clarity, transparency, overly rich bass, and airy highs.
-These results were apparent by hearing the results of the following music selections.
+These results were apparent from the following music selections.
 Mark Isham’s “Blue Sun” presented a musical treat that floored me.
 I first heard the Blue Sun CD in 2007 while visiting Mr. Clement Perry’s house.
 I was blown away and never forgot the experience.
 My favorite track, “That Beautiful Sadness,” played through the M21, drew me into the very soul of what the artist intended.
 Just a great music track that has it all, especially for the critical listener.
-Mark Isham closely imitates Miles Davis, with his great horn playing.
+Mark Isham closely imitates Miles Davis with his great horn playing.
 Listening to this track playing through the Thrax gear and the Bricasti M21 was the best I have heard this CD sound in my listening room.
 Throughout this CD, Mark Isham struts his brilliant jazz talent.
-Isham’s quintet includes Steve Tavaglione on tenor saxophone, David Goldblatt on piano, and the rhythmic section of drummer Kurt Wortman playing this music with grace and elegance.
+Isham’s quintet includes Steve Tavaglione on tenor saxophone, David Goldblatt on piano, and the rhythmic section of drummer Kurt Wortman, who plays this music with grace and elegance.
 This CD/Album is a must for the jazz enthusiast.

 Conclusion and Final Thoughts

-It would be challenging to find a more formidable affordable DAC capable of what the Bricasti M21 brings to the table.
-While the Bricasti M21 may not be the final word in the DAC audio world, it indeed shouts its presence.
-For the money, performance-based, and compared to other DACs on the market that I have experienced, the Bricasti is a no-brainer.
+It would be challenging to find a more formidable, affordable DAC capable of what the Bricasti M21 brings to the table.
+While the Bricasti M21 may not be the final word in the DAC world, it certainly makes its presence known.
+For the money, performance, and comparison to other DACs I have experienced, the Bricasti is a no-brainer.
 The Bricasti M21 provides a sense of sheer spaciousness, mimicking a sound more coherent to a concert venue.
 The sound, price performance, ease of operation, and build quality are all first-class.
 Highly, Highly Recommended.
 My 2022 Most Wanted Component.

 Moreno Moreno